marciopintomotta/AWS_Lakehouse_Spark_Glue_S3_Athena_STEDI_Step_Trainer_Sensors/README.md

 ## Project Motivation

 My goal was building an ELT pipeline based on AWS Glue, AWS S3, Python, and Spark, to create Python scripts to build a lakehouse solution in
-AWS that satisfies these requirements from the STEDI data scientists.
+AWS that satisfies requirements from the STEDI data scientists.

+The lakehouse solution is bult using 3 data zones (Landing, Trusted, Curated) on AWS S3 and a set of AWS Glue jobs, which transform and move the data through the zones according.

+AWS tools were used in the solution in the following contexts:

- * AWS S3 for host landing, trusted and cureates data zones
+ * AWS S3 for host landing, trusted and cureates data zones.
- * AWS Glue Studio jobs (Python, and Spark) to make data transformacion
+ * AWS Glue Studio jobs (Python, and Spark) to make data transformacion.
- * AWS Athena - verify Glue job querying the created/transformed data in each data zone
+ * AWS Athena to verify AWS Glue job, querying the created/transformed data in each data zone.

- The lakehouse solution is bult using 3 data zones (Landing, Trusted, Curated) on AWS S3 and a set of Glue jobs, which transform and move the data through the zones according to the requirements.

 ## Project Requirements